Mobile App, Responsive Website, or Something in Between: What to Choose for Your Business

 - Your product is mobile-based and needs mobile-specific functionality

-- Your idea requires offline mode
+- Your idea requires an offline mode

 - You already have a business and you just want to open a new mobile market or cater to a younger audience